warisreshi/glassmorphism_registerpage/README.md

-# Minimal Glassmorphism Login Page
+# Minimal Glassmorphism Register Page

-A beautiful and responsive Glassmorphism Login Page, Built in only HTML and Css, Very Minimal and Lightweight Login Page.
+A beautiful and responsive Glassmorphism Register Page, Built in only HTML and Css, Very Minimal and Lightweight Login Page.
 Easy to use for beignners.

 ## Features